 Feline Leukemia or FIV

-Feline Leukemia is a virus that is transmitted between cats through the saliva, blood or urine and feces.
+Feline Leukemia is a virus that is transmitted between cats through the saliva, blood, or urine, and feces.
 This condition causes anemia or lymphoma which is a type of blood cancer.
-In both cases there is a major lack of blood red cells that affects the transport of oxygen to the cat’s body.
-As I stated previously anemia is a symptom and not a disease so if your cat has anemia that causes your feline to eat cat litter and shows the following symptoms: yellow colors in the mouth and white of eyes, pale gums, bladder, skin or respiratory infections, poor coat appearance, weakness and lethargy, diarrhea, fever, oral ulceration you must take your cat to the Vet to discard feline leukemia.
-Also, feline immunodeficiency virus cause cats to eat non-food items, such as cat litter.
+In both cases, there is a major lack of blood red cells that affects the transport of oxygen to the cat’s body.
+As I stated previously anemia is a symptom and not a disease so if your cat has anemia that causes your feline to eat cat litter and shows the following symptoms: yellow colors in the mouth and white of eyes, pale gums, bladder, skin, or respiratory infections, poor coat appearance, weakness and lethargy, diarrhea, fever, oral ulceration you must take your cat to the Vet to discard feline leukemia.
+Also, the feline immunodeficiency virus causes cats to eat non-food items, such as cat litter.

 Pica is the urge of eating non-food items, such as plastic, plants, electric cords, paper, toilet paper, fabric threads, and anything the cat can find and chew, including cat litter.
 This behavior is not unusual in cats.
 Pica can be caused by anemia, a feline immunodeficiency virus, hyperthyroidism, or leukemia.
 Also, Pica in cats can be a response to a more complex cat behavior that is usually present in Oriental breeds such as Siamese or Burmese.
 These cat breeds need more attention than other felines.